s-kust/stocks-data-backend/README.md

 Whenever you want to redeploy the system, you just need to run the `3-deploy.sh` script again.
 The system automatically detects all changes made to the files and deploys them.

-There is a `5-cleanup.sh` script provided in the root directory.
-It automates the removal of the system and all its associated AWS resources.
-Please note that it uninstalls the backend only.
-To get rid of the frontend, you need to carry out a separate removal of the AWS Amplify application.

 <h2>What is useful here for AWS Lambda developers</h2>

 This repository contains the following examples: